kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-In that case, you check the inventory by looking while look some statement.
+In that case, you check the inventory by eye while looking some statement.

 ---